8 Benefits of Diversity and Inclusion in the Workplace

 How do you test candidates’ skillsets?
 Are those tests designed to factor in disadvantages certain candidates might face if, for example, English is their second language or if a quality Internet connection is difficult to find where they’re based?

 Even once you do identify, interview, and offer roles to diverse candidates, have you designed your employee policies in a way that’ll enable those candidates to actually take the job?
-For instance, do you offer a remote work policy for the single mother who’s unable to afford daycare?
+For instance, do you offer a remote work policy for the single mother who needs to attend to her child’s needs during normal work hours?
 Do you pay your interns?
 Or do you only hire interns whose circumstances enable them to take work that doesn’t pay?

 And lastly, do you offer any kind of apprenticeship or internship program to allow talent without traditional degrees to gain the skills needed to pursue a new career path within your organization?
 IBM’s Apprenticeship Program is a great example of what that kind of program can look like.